w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 different types of operations:

 - [request_judgement](https://spec.polkadot.network/#sect-practical-examples) - from the identity
-  pallet allows users to request judgement from a specific registrar
+  pallet, allows users to request judgement from a specific registrar
 - [payout_stakers](https://spec.polkadot.network/#sect-practical-example-payout-stakers) - from the
-  staking Pallet can be called by a single account in order to payout the reward for all nominators who back a particular validator
+  staking Pallet, is invoked by a single account in order to payout the reward for all nominators who back a particular validator
 - [transfer](https://spec.polkadot.network/#_practical_example_3_transfer) - from the balances
-  module is designed to move the specified balance by the sender to the receiver
+  module, is designed to move the specified balance by the sender to the receiver
 - [withdraw_unbounded](https://spec.polkadot.network/#_practical_example_4_withdraw_unbounded) -
-  from the staking module is designed to move any unlocked funds from the staking management system to be ready for transfer
+  from the staking module, is designed to move any unlocked funds from the staking management system to be ready for transfer

 ## Block Limits and Transaction Priority